likechrisss/likechrisss/README.md

 🌱 I’m currently learning **more about Data** and hoping to make my mark in improving **Data Analytics in Healthcare in Haiti**.

+## 🧠 AI and Healthcare: Words to Reflect On

+Geoffrey Hinton, the 'godfather of AI,' warns us not to mistake progress for perfection.
+In healthcare, the consequences of AI's errors can be devastating—misdiagnoses, overlooked nuances, and ethical dilemmas.
+His skepticism serves as a reminder: AI should augment human judgment, not replace it, especially when lives are at stake."

+This resonates deeply with my vision of leveraging AI responsibly in healthcare.

 ## 📫 How to reach me

 You can email me at [chrismylp1@gmail.com](mailto:chrismylp1@gmail.com).